nidhi713/Vision-based-mind-wandering-detection-/README.md

 ---

 ## Dataset
-The dataset contains visual attention-related image/video frames used for training and testing.
+The dataset contains visual attention-related video frames used for training and testing.

-(Add dataset source or drive link here)

 ---